Valve-sparing aortic root replacement

 Valve-sparing aortic root replacement (also known as the David procedure) is a cardiac surgery procedure which is used to treat Aortic aneurysms and to prevent Aortic dissection.
 It involves replacement of the aortic root without replacement of the aortic valve.
 Two similar procedures were developed, one by Sir Magdi Yacoub, and another by Tirone David.

 Techniques

+The valve-sparing aortic root replacement allows for direct narrowing of enlarged aortas, which change the fluid dynamics of outbound blood from the heart, while preserving the natural tissues of the aortic valve, which means the patient does not have to rely on anticoagulants.
+Common features of both techniques of the replacement process are the clamping of the aorta and the use of a length of Dacron tube (also known as an "aortic graft"), typically 5 cm, to constrict the aortic root to the normal diameter, while the patient is cooled to 20°C and placed on life support.
+The procedure typically takes 4 to 6 hours in healthy patients.